Air Quality in Georgia Needs Urgent Policy Solutions

 AI

 According to the World Health Organization’s (WHO) database in 2019, there were 5,220 deaths in Georgia due to air pollution.
-According to these estimates, there are 130.6 ambient pollution-related deaths per 100,000 Georgians each year – a number that is higher than in most western and even higher than Armenia or Azerbaijan (Figure 1).
+According to these estimates, there are 130.6 ambient pollution-related deaths per 100,000 Georgians each year – a number that is higher than in most western European countries and even higher than Armenia or Azerbaijan (Figure 1).

 AIR POLLUTION – COUNTRY OUTLOOK